Placing and routing quantum LDPC codes in multilayer superconducting hardware: Layout examples

 The tile codes found in literature achieve lower overhead savings on average than BB codes.
 If compensated with a higher weight, e.g., a weight of 8, and high qubit counts, high-efficiency codes with order-of-magnitude qubit savings over the surface code can still be found.

 We lay out the \(\llbracket188,8,9\rrbracket\) tile code with HAL in Fig.~\ref{fig:case_study}c.
 Note that these codes do not always feature a weight-4 qubit tier with nearest-neighbor connectivity, as the tile code construction does not enforce this.
 Similarly, it does not specify the location of the check qubit within each tile.
-We choose a location that minimizes the Euclidean distance to the data qubits in its support.
+We devise different heuristics to choose a position and compare the resulting hardware complexities.
+In general, choosing a position where the sum of Euclidean distances between the check qubit and its supported data qubits are minimized performs consistently well.
+For more details, see App.~\ref{App:vary_check_qubit_pos}.

 The layout shows that the true $\mathcal{O}(1)$-locality and tileability allow for much shorter edges and even greater regularity than the gross code.
-From Tab.~\ref{tab:hardware_cost}, we see that the average edge length is almost four times smaller than in the gross code.
+From Tab.~\ref{tab:routing_cost}, we see that the average edge length is almost four times smaller than in the gross code.
 Most edges can be realized as straight edges, with a bump pattern that repeats throughout the lattice.
 The edge density is reduced toward the boundaries, as expected from the truncation of stabilizers along the boundary.
 The compactness of the routing also allows for roughly the same number of edges as the gross code to be routed in two fewer tiers.

 \textbf{Radial codes} are obtained from the lifted product of classical radial codes \cite{fossorier2004quasicyclic}.
 A classical radial code uses a pair of integers $(r,s)$ and can be visually arranged in $r$ concentric rings containing $s$ spokes.
 The quantum code is then formed from $r$ copies of a classical radial code responsible for the $X$-basis and $r$ copies responsible for the $Z$-basis, resulting in a quantum code with parameters \(\llbracket2r^2s,2(r-1)^2,\leq2s\rrbracket\).
 Each qubit is connected to $2r$ other qubits.
-While one may be able to identify geometric structure for quantum radial codes in 3D, it is unclear how much structure can be exploited when embedded in our proposed 2D multi-layered architecture.
+While one may be able to identify geometric structure for quantum radial codes in 3D, it is unclear how much structure can be exploited when embedded in our proposed 2D multilayered architecture.
 We, thus, resort to our spring-layout placement algorithm.